 Your home’s furnace or boiler is a complex system that has several different components and moving parts.
 If you make mistakes while attempting to perform maintenance, you can instead create damage that can lead to fires and a buildup of carbon monoxide.

 If carbon monoxide builds up in the blood, the oxygen in the red blood cells is replaced by carbon monoxide.
 If that happens, the brain, heart and lungs are deprived of the oxygen they need to function.
 Because carbon monoxide is colorless and has no odor, it’s undetectable, which is what makes it so dangerous.
 Carbon monoxide poisoning can cause serious injury or death to you, your family, and your pets.

 As we mentioned, furnaces and boilers are complex systems.
 Watching a few DIY videos online or reading a book does not give you anywhere near the knowledge or skills needed to perform proper, safe maintenance.

 Trying to do maintenance yourself on your furnace or boiler is, as the old saying goes, penny-wise and pound-foolish.
-You may save a few dollars by DIYing your tune-up.
-But if you mess it up, you could be paying much, much more than what a tune-up would have cost.
+You may save a few dollars by DIYing your inspection.
+But if you mess it up, you could be paying much, much more than what a inspection would have cost.